ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/01-Initial-Triage.md

 ## Investigation Workspace

-Shows the isolated Kali Linux environment used to safely investigate the phishing email.
+Shows the isolated Kali Linux investigation environment with Thunderbird used to safely examine the phishing email.

 ---

 ## Original Email Opened

-Displays the phishing email opened in Mozilla Thunderbird.
+The phishing email opened inside Mozilla Thunderbird for visual inspection.

 ---

 ## Sender Information

-Shows the sender address, recipient, subject line, and visible email metadata.
+Displays the sender address, recipient, subject line, and email metadata visible in Thunderbird.

 ---

 ## Remote Content Protection

-Illustrates Thunderbird blocking remote content to prevent communication with external resources.
+Thunderbird automatically blocked external content, preventing remote resources from loading during analysis.

 ---

 ## Email Body (Upper Section)

-Displays the PayPal branding and fraudulent gift card notification.
+Shows the beginning of the phishing email, including the PayPal branding and fraudulent reward notification.

 ---

 ## Email Body (Lower Section)

-Shows the embedded call-to-action hyperlink and footer section of the phishing email.
+Displays the embedded call-to-action link and unsubscribe section located near the end of the email.

 ---

 ## Raw Email Preview

-Displays the original email content viewed from the command line prior to detailed header analysis.
+Initial examination of the original email headers and message content from the command line before performing detailed header analysis.

 ---

 # 💡 Analyst Notes

-The investigation was conducted entirely within an isolated virtual machine to preserve evidence and prevent accidental interaction with attacker infrastructure.
+The email was examined in a controlled virtual environment to preserve evidence integrity and prevent accidental interaction with attacker infrastructure.

 During this phase:

 - No hyperlinks were clicked.
 - No remote content was loaded.
 - No attachments were executed.
-- Evidence integrity was maintained throughout the investigation.
+- The original evidence remained unaltered throughout the investigation.

-These precautions ensured that the original evidence remained unaltered and suitable for subsequent forensic analysis.
+These precautions ensured that the investigation could proceed safely while maintaining the integrity of the collected evidence.

 ---

 # ✅ Conclusion

-The initial triage confirmed multiple indicators consistent with a phishing campaign, including PayPal brand impersonation, reward-based social engineering, urgent call-to-action messaging, and embedded hyperlinks intended to encourage user interaction.
+The Initial Triage phase confirmed multiple indicators consistent with a phishing campaign, including PayPal brand impersonation, reward-based social engineering, urgent call-to-action messaging, and embedded hyperlinks intended to encourage user interaction.

-Although no technical analysis was performed during this phase, the preliminary findings justified escalation to a full forensic investigation, including detailed examination of the email headers, routing path, authentication mechanisms, embedded URLs, and associated attacker infrastructure.
+Although only a preliminary assessment was performed, the findings justified escalation to a full forensic investigation.
+Subsequent phases focused on detailed analysis of the email headers, routing path, authentication mechanisms, sender identity, embedded URLs, and supporting threat intelligence.

 ---

 # ➡️ Next Phase

-Continue to **02-Header-Analysis.md** to analyze the SMTP headers, sender information, message routing, and email authentication records.
+Continue to **Phase 02 – Header Analysis** to examine the email headers, sender metadata, routing information, and authentication records.